-A cashier's check from a bank is very austere.
-These checks are chock full of crap.
+A real cashier’s check from a bank is very plain.
+These checks are chock full of officially looking crap.

 A cashier’s check will not have the “purchaser” because there is no purchaser, the check is technically from the bank itself.
 It also won’t list an issuer location, like Walmart or MoneyGram, because the bank issues it.

-That alone is a red flag (besides the fact that a stranger sent you thousands of dollars on the hopes you won't just run with it) but that's only if you're familiar with cashier's checks.
+That alone is a red flag (besides the sheer insanity of a stranger sending you thousands of dollars on the hopes you won’t just run with it) but that’s only if you’re familiar with cashier’s checks.

 Let’s look at two real-life examples…

 Mystery Shopping Scam #1

-A reader recently emailed me because they were recruited by a mystery shopping company.
+A reader emailed me because they were recruited by a mystery shopping company.
 At least they thought they were.